 In the present digital transformation scenario where the competition is neck-to-neck and companies are constantly offering something new, an innovative approach like Design Thinking is here to stay as it helps to deliver greater value to customers, build brands and solve problems.

 Design Thinking is swirling with flatulent claims today.
-And to know more about it, it will be ideal to enrol for the Stanford Design Thinking: From Insights to Viability program, offered by Stanford Graduate School of Business Executive Education and delivered in collaboration with Great Learning.
+And to know more about it, it will be ideal to enrol for the Stanford Design Thinking Program, offered by Stanford Graduate School of Business Executive Education and delivered in collaboration with Great Learning.

 Like South Africa, if you know about some other countries/organisations that improved the lives of its citizens using the Design Thinking approach, then do share it with us by commenting below.
 Do not shy away from clicking on the clap button to show some appreciation.1